smutindak/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2- script to display contents of /etc/passwd
 3- script to display contents of /etc/passd and /etc/hosts
 4- Script to display last 10 lines of a file
+5- Script to display first 10 lines of a file